 When I first left China on February 7th to escape coronavirus and without the knowledge of how serious it would become, I decided to arrange a research trip.
+Not owling tours in Asia you understand, but to research some serious dark tourism.
+Not that there’s anything wrong with owling tours that is.

 Said trip would have me taking in various places in South-East Asia, whilst finishing in Anlong Veng in northern Cambodia.
 Alas COVID-19 became much more serious and of course other parts of life got in the way.